-Breaking down what your contract says about discipline.
+What does your contract say about discipline.
 Is there just cause?
 Possibly.

 The HOA’s Collective Bargaining Agreement has a stand-alone paragraph that reads: “The Employer shall not discharge or take other disciplinary action without just cause.”

 Each program has written policies regarding evaluation, promotion, remediation, suspension, and termination.
 None of those policies supersede your collective bargaining agreement.
 If you find yourself on the receiving end of an evaluation or a remediation plan that seems unfair, ask for assistance.
 There are mechanisms in place for you to appeal/grieve these decisions.

 Professionalism is the "catch all" sited in most disciplinary cases.
 Professional conduct is further defined in the Medical Staff Bylaws.
 As physicians, you are required to meet the standards set forth by the state of Michigan at an accredited institution.

 You have a union that is here to represent you and provide assistance if you find yourself on the receiving end of discipline.
 When in doubt, reach out!